 Who we are:

-KAIJA WUOLLET is the founding partner at Laavu, and in 2011, started the practice built on a city-building vision, with an emphasis on careful craftsmanship, and the belief that thoughtful design can improve everyday life.
+Kaija is the founding partner at Laavu, and in 2011, started the practice rooted in a city-building vision, with an emphasis on careful design, and the belief that thoughtful design can improve everyday life.
 As a Finnish-American, she has a strong connection to nature and craft, shaping her fascination in the design and build of objects, furniture and details.
 An urbanist and entrepreneur at heart, Kaija has a deep interest in sustainable growth in cities, always searching to understand how people interact in spaces at a range of scales.
 Sustainable business models paired with thoughtful design serves as the foundation for each project.
 Kaija completed her M. Arch. at the University of Detroit Mercy.